 To examine the first bullet, authenticity is paramount.
 Brands shouldn’t simply pick a cause for the sake of good publicity or the opportunity at higher revenues.
 Instead, the cause chosen needs to align with the core values of the brand.

 By vetting causes to ensure they align with a brand’s values, they ensure organic authenticity.
-Without authenticity, customers will know a brand is being disingenuous.
-And with the near infinite information readily available to the public, audiences will soon find out, and word will quickly spread.
-Which is why following through is extremely important.
+Without authenticity, customers can see right through a brand that is being disingenuous.
+And with the near infinite amount of communication readily available for consumers, negative opinion can spread fast.
+Therefore, following through is extremely important.

 In order to fulfill commitments, brands must develop realistic strategies to deliver on their promise.
-This can be through flat rate donations, allocating a percentage of profits, volunteering time and effort or countless other options.
-However brands decide to support the causes they have chosen, they must make sure they can fulfill their commitment.
+This can be through flat-rate donations, allocating a percentage of profits, volunteering time and effort or countless other options.
+However brands decide to support the causes they have chosen, they must make sure they can fulfill their commitment, and communicate it clearly.

-With that however, there are still further considerations brands should take into account before beginning their journey into Cause Branding.
-Like the effects causes might have on employees and company bottom line...
+That being said, however, there are still further considerations brands should take into account before beginning their journey into Cause Branding, like the effects causes might have on employees and company bottom line.

 How Are You Caring?

 Believe it or not, being overly devoted can be just as detrimental as having no devotion at all.
-Not to say there’s something wrong with being altruistic, but a company needs to make sure it takes care of its employees and business first.
+There’s nothing wrong with being altruistic, but a company needs to make sure it takes care of its employees and business first.

 In the 2017 CSR Study by CONE, 94% of Americans felt that being a good employer was a top priority of being a responsible business practice.
 This feeds into Cause Branding two-fold.